Skip to Main Content

 Life insurance is gaining popularity

-In fact, the insurance trade association LIMRA found in its 2023 study of consumer intentions that a record-high number of people (39 percent) planned to purchase life insurance within 12 months.¹
+In fact, the insurance trade association LIMRA found in its 2025 study of consumer intentions that 51% of respondents say they own at least one policy.¹

-According to TruStage What Matters Now™ multicultural and multigenerational research, Black and Multiracial consumers are the most likely consumer segments to purchase life insurance in the future, with 42 and 43 percent, respectively, saying they expect to obtain a policy within the next five years.
-In contrast, White and Asian consumers were the least likely to purchase life insurance in the next five years, at 29 and 27 percent, respectively.²
+According to TruStage What Matters Now® multicultural and multigenerational research, Black and multiracial consumers are the most likely consumer segments to purchase life insurance in the future, with 42% and 43%, respectively, saying they expect to obtain a policy within the next five years.
+In contrast, white and Asian consumers were the least likely to purchase life insurance in the next five years, at 29% and 27%, respectively.²

 Gen Z needs proactive guidance, easy-to-obtain policies

 Among the age groups surveyed in the TruStage research, Gen Z respondents offered perhaps the most surprising insight.
-A full 34 percent said they expect to buy life insurance in the next five years.² In its survey of consumers, LIMRA found an even higher volume of Gen Z interest in acquiring policies, with 44 percent planning to purchase in the next 12 months.¹
+A full 34% said they expect to buy life insurance in the next five years.² In its survey of consumers, LIMRA that found an even higher volume of Gen Z respondents reported needing more life insurance.¹

 Although a significant number of Gen Zers want, and even plan, to obtain life insurance, it’s not the kind of task they seem to prioritize.
-Thirty-seven percent of LIMRA survey respondents said the reason they had not yet bought a policy is because they “just haven’t gotten around to it.”⁴ This emphasizes the need for life insurance providers to be both proactive and easy to work with when it comes to engaging the Gen Z crowd.
+Thirty-three percent of LIMRA survey respondents say the main reason they have not bought a policy is simply due to procrastination.¹ This emphasizes the need for life insurance providers to be both proactive and easy to work with when it comes to engaging the Gen Z crowd.

 Knocking down hurdles to financial coverage